Malpractice Insurance Definition

 The claims-based policies help in claim settlement as and when they occur and are filed for the claiming process when the policy is in full force.
 Claims-based policies are termed as short-tail based policies.
-The short-tail policies do not always remain full force and once the period of policies has lapsed it has to be renewed.
+The short-tail policies do not always remain a full force, and once the period of policies has lapsed, it has to be renewed.
 Any damage or liability incurred by the practitioner during the lapse period results in substantial loss to the expert itself.

 Cost of Malpractice Insurance

 - The cost depends on the type of specialty the doctor or medical practitioner deals in.
 The cost of the insurance depends on the type of policy that is whether they are claims-based policies or occurrence-based policies.
 The claim limit, as prescribed in the policy, determines the cost of the policy.

 - The cost of the policy also depends upon the past loss history in line with the medical experts as well as location and their legal laws.

 It covers only the events that result from medical negligence.
 However, the policy provides certain exclusions as well.
 The policy won’t settle any claim if the medical practitioner provides services in the influence of alcohol or they have involvement in any kind of sexual misconduct or if they share patients’ records without their approvals or they were repeat offenders and had involvement in illegal pursuits.

 - As per several surveys undertaken in the US, it was determined that the majority of doctors would require malpractice insurance.

 - There has been a rise in the levels of diagnostic errors on the part of medical professionals, which also has resulted in the deaths of the patient itself.

 - There has been a rise in the number of suits that involve medical negligence and diagnostic errors as of the present day.